National Museum of Indonesia: Gedung Arca (New Wing)

-These old building and the new wing is connected via the old ethnography room through a glass walled bridge gallery.
+The old building and the new wing are connected via the old ethnography room through a glass walled bridge gallery.
 The bridge gallery is located over the outdoor amphitheatre.
-The temporary exhibitions with certain themes often took place in this connecting gallery.
-Cafetaria and souvenir stall is located in the ground floor.
+Temporary exhibitions often take place in this connecting gallery.
+A cafeteria and souvenir stall are located in the ground floor.

-The basement floor host the ASEAN room that feature photos exhibition and modest artifacts from 10 ASEAN countries.
+The basement floor hosts the ASEAN room that features a photo exhibition and artifacts from 10 ASEAN countries.